 Did you know the first ingredient listed on a dog food label is not the main protein ingredient?
 This first “Ingredient Rule” is a total myth.
 The system of listing dog food ingredients is purposefully misleading.
 Here is an example of an ingredient list from a very popular, expensive dog food:

 What is the main protein source?
-You guessed it-Chicken, Peas and Fish.
-This is a food advertised as duck formula yet the major sources of protein are chicken meal, peas, pea protein and fish meal.
+You guessed it-Chicken and Fish.
+This is a food advertised as duck formula yet the major sources of protein are chicken meal and fish meal.
 We have no idea how much duck is in this dog food.

 Do you still believe “The First Ingredient Myth’?